YoannDeb/chess_tournament/README.md

 Open a terminal and navigate into the folder you want chess_tournament to be downloaded, and run the following commands:

-* On Linux or MacOS:
+* On Linux or macOS:
 ```bash
 $ git clone https://github.com/YoannDeb/chess_tournament.git
 $ cd chess_tournament